An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Driving the quiet streets of Oni.

-Here are a few things I learned the hard way:
+Here are a few lessons I have learned the hard way:

-• People love overtaking at high speeds on single-lane roads and highways.
+• People love overtaking at high speed, especially on single-lane roads.
 This includes crossing solid lines (technically illegal).
-In some cases, a car will come up the middle or appear on your right side, creating a third traffic lane.
+In some cases, a car will come up the middle or appear on your right side, creating a third traffic lane where there isn’t supposed to be one.
 In addition, cars constantly drift from lane to lane without indicating.
 This is just something you just have to get used to.
 Check your mirrors constantly and be aware of people overtaking you from every angle.

 Driving in Georgia: A roadside bread shop.